Ricette di Sicilia

 - 3

-Once the batter has risen, mix the cauliflower with the anchovies in a bowl.
-Shape the mixture into fritters, then dip them into the batter, making sure they’re well coated.
+Once the batter has risen, combine the cauliflower with the anchovies in a bowl.
+Shape into small fritters and dip them into the batter, ensuring they’re well coated.

 - 4